JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ### Fetching Graph Data

-This query will be used for fetching graph data.
-The returned data includes the details of all vertices found on the graph as well as the edges that connect the vertices.
+You can use this query to fetch graph data.
+The returned data includes the details of all vertices found on the graph, as well as the relationship edges that connect the vertices.

 !!! note
-    At the moment, a canned query for IAM Role data is run.
-No input variables need to be provided.
+    Currently, a canned query for IAM Role data is run.
+You do not need to provide any input variables.

 ```graphql
 query testQuery {